ricardozanini/vagrant-alm/README.md

 Just install Vagrant on your unix machine and you are ready to go.
 I've tried to keep the `Vagrantfile` as much agnostic as possible to be simple to reproduce on any Vagrant environment.
 Even if you couldn't manage to work, I hope this file could help you at least as a reference.

-Remember that the Ansible playbooks on this repo are the real roject star.
+Remember that the Ansible playbooks on this repo are the real project rock star.
 It's responsible to give the environment everything you need to build your ALM.

-Don't forget to install the Ansible Roles from the repositoty by executing:
+Don't forget to install the Ansible Roles from the repository by executing the following command from the project's root dir:

 `ansible-galaxy install -r ansible/requirements.yml`